 How gratitude makes you happier and healthier

-A grateful state of mind can help you achieve greater happiness, calm and fulfillment.
-Here's how to get on the right path.
+Here’s how a grateful state of mind can help you achieve greater happiness and fulfilment.

 Stopping to smell the roses and focus on the good things in life is one of the cornerstones of happiness.
 Gratitude helps us to put things in perspective, feel more positive, and reduce the stressful and upsetting feelings that come from criticising, complaining and wallowing on the negative.